-Japan scientist ‘very pessimistic’ Olympics go on next year
+Japan scientist ‘very pessimistic’ Olympics will happen

 “You have to invite so many athletes from many, many places, which is not very compatible with this COVID-19 infection that is causing a pandemic.
 Japan might be able to control this disease by next summer.
 And I wish we could.
 But I don’t think that will happen everywhere on earth.”

 Japan was spared during the initial stage of the coronavirus outbreak.
-But cases are now spiking, particularly in Tokyo and other large cities, As of Monday, there were about 12,000 detected infections in Japan and about 250 deaths.
+But cases are now spiking, particularly in Tokyo and other large cities.
+As of Monday, there were about 12,000 detected infections in Japan and about 250 deaths.

+Devi Sridhar, professor of Global Health at the University of Edinburgh, told the BBC that the Olympics may hinge on finding a vaccine.

+“If we do get a vaccine within the next year then actually I think that (Olympics) is realistic,” she said.
+“The vaccine will be the game-changer — an effective, affordable, available vaccine.

+“Think handheld personal testing devices the way we test for blood sugar,” Khan said.

+He also said it might take some “rethinking” of the Olympics in terms “venues, backend, athletes, and spectators.”

-The Olympics draw 11,000 athletes, with 4,400 Paralympics also attending with large staffs.
-Athletes are to stay in a sprawling housing complex on Tokyo Bay, The Olympics draw thousands of foreign visitors, and depend on air travel and hundreds of hotels.
+The Olympics draw 11,000 athletes, with 4,400 Paralympians also attending — all the athletes with large staffs of trainers, coaches and support teams.
+Athletes are to stay in a sprawling housing complex on Tokyo Bay.
+The Olympics draw thousands of foreign visitors, and depend on air travel and hundreds of hotels.

+IOC member John Coates, who has overseen the preparations of the Tokyo Olympics, said last week the IOC believes it has given itself “as much time as possible.”
+But he acknowledged the possibility unprecedented changes.

+“It may be there is still an issue about the number of people congregating and those things, testing on athletes,” Coates said.
+“It’s too early to say.”

-Japan is officially spending $12.6 billion or organize the Olympics although a government audit put the figure at twice that.
+Japan is officially spending $12.6 billion or organize the Olympics, although a government audit board put the figure at twice that.
+All but $5.6 billion is taxpayer money.

 Local estimates say the postponement will cost between $2 billion and $6 billion with Japanese governments picking up almost all the bills.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports